CHAPTER 3: A Step Up For All

 ECE Gets Mothers Back to Work

-Low cost childcare helps women get into the workforce, makes them less dependent on government assistance, and boosts their socio-economic status.
+Low-cost child care helps women get into the workforce, makes them less dependent on government assistance, and boosts their socio-economic status.
 Unfortunately, the lack of access to affordable child care across most of Canada has made this a challenge.
-Cities like Toronto and Vancouver with the highest childcare costs also have the largest gender employment gap.
-Whereas Gatineau, Quebec, where childcare is highly subsidized, has more working mothers and a much lower gap rate.
+Cities like Toronto and Vancouver with the highest child care costs also have the largest gender employment gap.
+Whereas Quebec, where child care is highly subsidized, has more working mothers and a much lower gap rate.

-In analysis of Quebec’s low-cost child care found that an additional 70,000 mothers entered the workforce as a result of the program.
-Their work generated enough new taxes and reduced expenditures on social benefits to pay for the entire cost of the program
+An analysis of Quebec’s low-cost child care system found that an additional 70,000 mothers entered the workforce as a result of the program.
+Their work generated enough new taxes and reduced expenditures on social benefits to pay for the entire cost of the program.

 Quality ECE Can Help Lift Families Out of Poverty

 Families that have fewer opportunities and resources often find it difficult to set their children up for success.
 As a result, poverty is passed on.
 Quality early childhood education it can help break this cycle.
 ECE complements the development of children living in advantaged homes and compensates children from disadvantaged backgrounds.

 Quality ECE reduces the need for special education placements and grade repetition.
 These benefits extend to secondary school and include improved cognitive abilities, self-regulation skills, better language and math scores, higher graduation rates, greater earnings, and more successful relationships as adults.